 Cryptographic Key Length Recommendation

 In most cryptographic functions, the key length is an important security parameter.
 Both academic and private organizations provide recommendations and mathematical formulas to approximate the minimum key size requirement for security.
 Despite the availability of these publications, choosing an appropriate key size to protect your system from attacks remains a headache as you need to read and understand all these papers.
-This web site implements mathematical formulas and summarizes reports from well-known organizations allowing you to quickly evaluate the minimum security requirements for your system.
-You can also easily compare all these techniques and find the appropriate key length for your desired level of protection.

-1Choose a method
+1Choose a Method

 This paper [7] describes mathematical formulas resolving the minimal security length of asymmetric keys knowing the level of security wanted, that is the size of the symmetric key to protect.